Cog-Creators/Red-DiscordBot/docs/cog_guides/image.rst

 1. Login to (or create) an Imgur account.
 2. Visit `this page <https://api.imgur.com/oauth2/addclient>`__.
-3. Add an app name for your application, for example 'Red'.
+3. Add an app name for your application, for example 'Blue'.
 4. Select 'Anonymous usage without user authorization' for the auth type.
 5. Set the authorization callback URL to ``https://localhost``
 6. Leave the app website blank.